shweta27-alt/NetflixGPT/README.md

 - Implemented signout
 - update profile
 - bugfix - signup user display name and profile picture update
-- bugfix - if user is not logged in redirect to sign in page
+- bugfix - if user is not logged in redirect to /browse to login page and vice-versa
 -